JacquelineEIT/alpha-blog/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+Alpha-Blog is a practice repository which follows instructions from The Complete RoR Developer Course provided on Udemy.com .

 Things you may want to cover:

 * Ruby version